 I'm originally from a suburb of Philadelphia.
-In middle school our family relocated to a small town outside of Woodstock Vermont were I attended a one room school house that contained two grades.
+In middle school our family relocated to a small town outside of Woodstock Vermont where I attended a one room schoolhouse that contained two grades.
 A big change from a thousand plus student elementary school near Philadelphia.

 I was hired by a small consulting engineering firm and mentored by an electrical engineer who helped mold my skills and constantly reminded me that "the lowest cost design isn't always the best design".

-I'm married, have a teenage son and a crazy yellow Labrador Retriever.
+I'm married, have a son attending the University of Vermont, and a crazy yellow Labrador Retriever.
 Our family enjoys skiing, golf and hiking.